mhsdeveloper/psc-full/install/install.md

 Do the same for the psc plugin in the "Plugins" menu.

+Next, using the "My Sites" menu, click on, not "Network Admin", but the option below, which should be the name of your site.
+This brings you the the hub page that is the parent of all the editions/projects you will create.

-Within Wordpress, go to the "Appearance" menu, and choice "Themes".
-Activate the theme "psc1".
+Go to the "Appearance" menu, to "Themes", and enable the "psc1" theme.

 Within Wordpress, go to the "Tools" menu, and choose "Import".
 Install The "Wordpress" import tool.

-At the same place, the "install" will have changed to "run importer".
-Click this, and use the "choose file" button
+Lastly for Wordpress, run this final script:

+	cd /psc/www/html/install/scripts
+	sudo bash ./configure-wp-step3.sh